Skip to Content

 Knowing what to wear for island hopping in Palawan can make or break your experience.

-Sharp rocks and corals mean that reef shoes and first-aid kits are an essential.
+Sharp rocks and corals mean that reef shoes and first-aid kits (for small emergencies) are essential.

-A dry bag is also imperative to keep your belongings dry while on the boat or beaches.
+A dry bag is also imperative to keep your belongings dry on the boat and beaches.

 A kayak glides across Big Lagoon in El Nido.

-• Dry bag: A 10-20 litre bag should be sufficient.
-They can be purchased from markets in town.
+• Dry bag: A 10- or 20-litre bag should be sufficient.
+They can be purchased for a good price from the markets in town.

 • Sun cream and cap